OlliePugh/OlliePugh/README.md

 All of these projects get put onto my [YouTube Channel](https://www.youtube.com/@ollieq) in a entertainment/comedy (My mum thinks they're funny?) style.

 #### But Why?
-Growing up I was always under the impression computers/engineering is boring, and now I fully beleive that engineering and programming is as boring as you make it, so make sure you make it fun!
+Growing up I was always under the impression computers/engineering is boring, and now I fully believe that engineering and programming is as boring as you make it, so make sure you make it fun!
 So I post these projects/videos in the hope it can change the minds of people to get involved and try it out themselves!